14 day free trial!

 Is dropshipping worth it?

 - Research the market.
 Market research is crucial to help find a niche segment or product type you can target.
-You’ll also need to research your competition to get a better idea of how to price your products and an idea of which sales and marketing strategies are most effective.
+And you need to research your competition to get a better idea of how to price your products and an idea of which sales and marketing strategies are most effective.

 - Crunch the numbers.
 Dropshipping sounds like an easy way to make money but that isn’t always the case.
 You’ll need to calculate your predicted income as well as any overhead costs and the time required to run a dropshipping store before deciding if it’s worth it.